gottacatchenall/MetacommunityDynamics.jl/docs/src/index.md

 # EcoDynamics.jl

-EcoDynamics.jl is a Julia package for simulation of ecosystem processes, specifically population and community dynamics on spatial graphs.
+**EcoDynamics.jl** is a package for simulation of ecosystem processes, specifically population and community dynamics on spatial graphs, written in the _Julia_ language.